Warby-Ovens National Park

-The Warby-Ovens National Park is a national park located on the lands of the Bangerang clan of the Yorta Yorta Nation in the Hume region of Victoria, Australia near Killawara.
-The 14655 ha national park is situated approximately 10 km west of Wangaratta and 240 km northeast of Melbourne.
+The Warby-Ovens National Park is a national park in the Hume region of Victoria (Australia).
+The 14655 ha national park is situated near Killawara, approximately 10 km west of Wangaratta and 240 km northeast of Melbourne.

 The park draws its name from the Warby Ranges, which are named in honour of Ben Warby, a pastoralist who settled in the area in 1844, and the Ovens River.
 Initially reserved as a state park in 1978, the national park was declared in June 2010.
 Parts of the national park are contained within the 25300 ha Warby–Chiltern Box–Ironbark Important Bird Area because of its importance for the conservation of Box-Ironbark forest ecosystems and several species of threatened woodland birds dependent on them.